Nimava/drone-swarm-ppo/README.md

 Example outputs (in docs/):

-2D + 3D nozzle geometry

-PPO vs baseline trajectories
+All cases drones path 2D nozzle, 3D nozzle, jungle, moving obstacles)

-GIF animations of swarm movement
+GIF animations of some caes

 These demonstrate smoother trajectories and fewer collisions with PPO.